squid-cache/squid-cache.github.io/SquidFaq/WindowsUpdate.rst

 # Set proxy to Internet Explorer settings.
 }}}

-== Squid with SSL Bump and Windows Updates ==
+== Squid with SSL-Bump and Windows Updates ==

 In modern setups with Squid, Windows Update cannot be check updates with error "WindowsUpdate_80072F8F" or similar.

-WU now uses it's own pinned SSL certificate and must be spliced to work.
+WU now uses its own pinned SSL certificate and must be spliced to work.
 When you use sniffer, you can see many IP's with relatively big subnetworks.
-This leads to problems with a SQUID 3.4 and causes serious problems when using Squid 3.5 or above.
+This leads to problems with a [[Squid-3.4]] and causes serious problems when using [[Squid-3.5]] or above.

 To use splicing, you need to know the names of the servers, however, a recursive DNS query does not give a result.